JHU-PL-Lab/www-fpse/lecture/specification-test.md

   | x::xs -> let rxs = rev xs in assert(Poly.(List.rev xs = rxs)); rxs @ [x]
 ```
  * Note that we have to use the built-in `List.rev` to test our version - somewhat circular (note `Poly` quick-open lets `=` work on any type)
- * In general a big issue with specification is it is often hard to give a code-based definition of the full spec.
+ * In general a big issue with specification is it is often very difficult to give a code-based definition of the full spec.
- * So, our main focus is on *partial* specs, give sanity conditions and not complete property
+ * So, the main focus should be on *partial* specs, give sanity conditions

 ### Invariants over folds as examples